 - Food Processor (I like an old-school Cuisinart)

 - 2 cloves garlic, peeled

-- 28oz can Muir Glen Fire Roasted Diced Tomatoes
+- 1 (28-ounce) can Muir Glen Fire Roasted Diced Tomatoes

 - Salt to taste

-*Though I prefer the salsa if it is made with Muir Glen Fire Roasted Diced tomatoes, any canned diced tomato would work.
-I’ve had good results with Muir Glen (regular) diced, and OK results with Ro*Tel tomatoes and Hunts Organic diced.
+- Though I prefer the salsa if it is made with Muir Glen Fire Roasted Diced tomatoes, any canned diced tomato would work.
+I’ve had good results with Muir Glen (regular) diced, Ro*Tel, and Hunts fire roasted diced.

-*You can make this recipe without the food processor – just chop everything fine, and mix it together in a bowl – but the food processor makes it so easy…
+- You can make this recipe without the food processor – just chop everything fine, and mix it together in a bowl – but the food processor makes it so easy…

 - Salsa tastes best if it rests for a half an hour for the flavors to mingle.
 It will keep for about a 4 days in the refrigerator.